 Snap SDK

-The essential layout capabilities of Here™ Core platforms allow end users and developers to compose sophisticated collections of multiple web apps in a single window.
-This key capability means that users can run apps side by side, even if those apps are produced by different teams or different vendors, without the need to toggle between windows to get tasks done.
+The layout capabilities of HERE Core platforms allow end users and developers to compose collections of multiple web apps in a single window.
+This primary capability means that users can run apps side by side, even if those apps are produced by different teams or different vendors, without the need to toggle between windows to get tasks done.

-With Snap SDK, Here™ extends its layout capabilities to snapping windows together, allowing them to be grouped to behave like a single window.
-One of the most powerful aspects of Snap SDK is that this ability to create window groups is not restricted to Here Core windows.
+With Snap SDK, HERE extends its layout capabilities to snapping windows together, allowing them to be grouped to behave like a single window.
+One of the most powerful aspects of Snap SDK is that this ability to create window groups is not restricted to HERE Core windows.
 With Snap SDK it is possible to group almost any window on the desktop.
-For example, it’s possible to group:

 Developers choose which applications’ windows should participate in snapping.
-They can either programmatically attach windows or let the user do it themselves, in which case the Snap SDK’s intuitive grouping overlays guide them to help them take control of their entire desktop.
-Grouped windows can be moved, minimized, restored, and switched to as a single unit, making it easier than ever for users to manage their desktop.
+They can either programmatically attach windows or let the user do it themselves, in which case the Snap SDK’s grouping overlays guide them to attach windows.
+Grouped windows can be moved, minimized, restored, and switched to as a single unit.
 All user actions with grouping or ungrouping are also available as events, allowing developers to save and restore state as needed.

 Download the Snap SDK client

-The Snap SDK client library is an npm package that provides JavaScript/TypeScript Snap SDK APIs.
-As a developer, you must have npm installed in order to use it.
+The Snap SDK client library is an npm package that provides TypeScript Snap SDK APIs.
+As a developer, you must have Node.js installed in order to use it.
 To download and install the Snap SDK package, issue the following command in your Here Core project directory:

 npm install @openfin/snap-sdk@SNAP_SDK_VERSION